elewa-academy/elewa-academy.github.io/README.md

-Stay tuned for more!
-We'll release the next projects as we finish them.
+> Stay tuned for more!
+We'll release more projects as we finish moving them to GitHub.

 [TOP](#elewas-open-curriculum)